samanthasamarua/Password-Generator/README.md

-# 03 JavaScript: Password Generator
+# JavaScript: Password Generator

 # Description:

-This project involved modifying starter code to create an application that enables employees to generate random passwords based on a the selected criteria.
+This project involved modifying starter code to create an application that enables employees to generate random passwords based on a selected criteria.

 # Modifications Listed: